RosettaSpeech: Zero-Shot Speech-to-Speech Translation without Parallel Speech: Experiments

 \paragraph{Training Steps and Data Scaling}

 To provide a foundational understanding of RosettaSpeech's behavior, we analyze its performance as a function of training steps and data volume.

-Figure~\ref{fig:multi2en-steps} illustrates the model's performance on the CVSS-C test set at various training checkpoints for French, Spanish, and German-to-English translation.
+Figure~\ref{fig:step_scale} illustrates the model's performance on the CVSS-C test set for French-to-English translation.
 It is worth noting that at the very beginning of training, we observe a slight, initial dip in text-to-text translation performance.
 This phenomenon is expected, as the pre-trained text-only backbone is being adapted to handle more complex, multi-modal objectives.
 However, as training progresses, this capability not only recovers but is further enhanced, leading to a clear and consistent trend: translation quality for all tasks—both text-output (Text$\to$Text, Speech$\to$Text) and speech-output (Text$\to$Speech, Speech$\to$Speech) — steadily improves with more training steps.
 Notably, our model surpasses the performance of the strong StreamSpeech baseline (indicated by the dashed orange line) relatively early in the training process, typically within the first 20,000 steps, highlighting its remarkable training efficiency.

 Furthermore, we investigated the impact of data scale on final model performance for the FR→EN task.
 As shown in Figure~\ref{fig:fr-en-scaling}, there is a strong, positive correlation between the amount of monolingual training data (measured in thousands of hours) and the resulting translation quality.
 Both the text-based BLEU and speech-based ASR-BLEU scores increase consistently as the data volume grows.
 Together, these experiments confirm that RosettaSpeech not only trains efficiently but also scales effectively with data.
 While limitations in computational resources and data availability for the source languages prevented a more exhaustive exploration of this scaling potential, our results demonstrate that the model already achieves a powerful level of performance even under the current constraints.